Good evening :)

 4. After identifying the passive mutual fund that aligns with your investment thesis, click on “Place Order” to invest in the mutual fund.

-With Tickertape Mutual Fund Screener, you can invest via ‘lumpsum’ or start a ‘SIP’ in passive mutual funds.
+With Tickertape Mutual Fund Screener, you can invest via ‘lumpsum’ or start a ‘SIP’ in active and passive mutual funds.
 Moreover, by connecting your portfolio, you can do a deep analysis of your portfolio and assess its performance.

 Taxation of Passive Mutual Funds